actengage/vuepress-package/README.md

 The purpose of this plugin is to provide a way to define constants that are parsed before markdown and template components are rendered.
-This allows dynamic variables, like package.json version numbers, to be inserted into code examples, and be parsed BEFORE anything is rendered.
+This allows dynamic variables, like package.json version numbers, to be inserted into code examples, and parsed BEFORE anything is rendered.

 ## Installation